peterngineering/mythosul/README.md

 Currently:
 *This is bare bones mythtv v35*
 You can run minimal frontend only or dyi builds with support for all the mythtv options.
 Backend support is included and mariadb is included but comes un-enabled by default.
+While the backend support is included, be warned that on the older hardware, your job queues could take a VERY LONG TIME to FINISH and that can interrupt playback if using a all-in-one setup.
+For a backend, except for extreme low power uses, I recommend you use a rpi4/5 which has better device support for storage and it they will do job queues in a respectable timely manner.

-The default mode is Frontend only startup.
+**The default mode is Frontend only startup.**

 (mythplugins are in the works, but getting perl working has been as they say in the UK, "A bugger!")
 *drm/mesa3d dri have only been tested so far, but I have an original tinkerboard with a Cortex-a17 I might test.*